 Environmental risks are not material to EBV's rating.
 On the one hand, EBV is subject to environmental risks because of the nature of its business, that is, the storage of oil using cavern and tank storage facilities.
 In this respect, EBV aims to adhere to the highest technical standards for the storage of petroleum products and is covering potential liabilities via insurance and dedicated reserves.
-On the other hand, EBV's members (oil industry) are exposed to environmental risks, including government policies to reduce the use of carbon-intensive sources of energy, such as oil.
-Nevertheless, these risks are not material to EBV's rating.
+On the other hand, EBV's members (oil industry) are exposed to environmental risks, including government policies to reduce the use of carbonintensive sources of energy, such as oil.

-Social risks are not material to EBV.
-Changes in societal behaviour and consumer habits to reduce oil and refined products' consumption will affect EBV's activities - reflected in the decrease in the requirement to maintain oil stock - in the longer term.
+Social risks are not material to EBV's rating.
+In general, changes in societal behaviour and consumer habits to reduce oil and refined products' consumption will affect EBV's activities - reflected in the decrease in the requirement to maintain oil stock - in the longer term.